trungnhm1998/google-chat-notification-plugin/README.md

 # google-chat-notification-jenkins-plugin

-Google Chat Notification Jenkins Plugin to send build status to Google Chat Messenger https://chat.google.com/
+Google Chat Notification Jenkins Plugin to send build status to Google Chat https://chat.google.com/

 This Jenkins plugin allows you to send Google Chat notification as a post build action or as a pipeline script.